 The Foundation was granted a \$3,271,900 loan under the Paycheck Protection Program ("PPP") administered by a Small Business Administration ("SBA") approved partner.
-The loan is uncollateralized and is fully guaranteed by the Federal government.
+PPP loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes The loan is uncollateralized and is fully guaranteed by the Federal government.
 The Foundation initially recorded the loan as a refundable advance and subsequently recognized grant revenue in accordance with guidance for conditional controls; this is, once the measurable performance or other barrier and right of return of the PPP loan no longer existed.
 The Foundation has recognized \$3,271,900 as grant revenue for the year ended December 31, 2020.
+On August 2, 2021, the Small Business Administration approved the forgiveness of the first draw PPP loan.